 Applications and selections

 Who teaches this course?

 A range of assessment methods are integrated and applied throughout the programme.
 These include essays, projects, reports, presentations and case studies.
 Year Two culminates with the submission of a dissertation - MSc and HDip.

 MSc (External Stream): while students have to pass the qualifier module before they can continue with their research, the overall assessment is solely based on their submitted dissertation.

-MSc (External Stream): Recent graduates have already been in full-time employment while participating in
+MSc (External Stream): Recent graduates have already been in full-time employment while participating in this programme.

 "I transferred from my primary degree in Multimedia to the HDip in Software Design and Development as I wanted to improve upon my computer-language programming skills.
 The HDip allows for experience in many of these languages, with extra help in the form of handouts, lab sessions and excellent library facilities.
 Every lecturer I encountered during my time on the course was extremely approachable and were always able to make time to converse with me about any area in which I may be having difficulty.
 Working with a group during the required year long project helped me to hone my team-working skills and get to know my classmates better.
 In personal experience, I feel the greatest asset to me was the research module, which when I moved to perusing the second year and the Masters in Software Design and Development, was certainly a desirable benefit."